ysard/libre-printer/doc/source/FAQ.rst

 |project_name| offers a way to forward the data to be printed to another printer.

-The support of other printers can be a problem problem but it's not the responsibility of the project because this part is handled by CUPS and its embedded drivers on GNU/Linux distributions.
+The support of other printers can be a problem but it's not the responsibility of the project because this part is handled by CUPS and its embedded drivers on GNU/Linux distributions.
 However, it should be noted that new printers are quickly supported